aristanetworks/avd/ansible_collections/arista/avd/examples/campus-fabric/README.md

 ## Port Profiles and Network Ports

 AVD provides a way to standardize and reuse port profiles through a compact data model you can utilize across the network.
-The Network Ports data model is stored in the **NETWORK_PORTS** group_vars tab above.
+The Network Ports data model is stored in the **CONNECTED_ENDPOINTS** group_vars tab above.
 Each port is configured to support NAC and dynamically assigns the proper VLAN based on 802.1x authentication.
 Multiple device types (IP Phones, Workstations, Printers, Access Points, etc.) can share the same port configuration below.

 ![Figure: 3](images/dot1x_ports.svg#only-light)
 ![Figure: 3](images/dot1x_ports_dark.svg#only-dark)

 The above sample port configuration is easily produced with `port_profiles` and `network_ports` data models.
 Each port has similar configuration items defined in `port_profiles`, while `network_ports` defines which switches and port ranges are to be applied.
-The `network_ports` data model allows regex to match switches and an `expand_range` filter to cover a range of ports.
+The `network_ports` data model allows regex to match switches and a `range_expand` filter to cover a range of ports.
 For details, see the documentation for [`port_profiles`](../../roles/eos_designs/docs/data-models.md#port-profiles-settings) and [`network_ports`](../../roles/eos_designs/docs/data-models.md#network-ports-settings).

 ## WAN/Core Edge